RTEMS/rtems-docs/networking/network_servers.rst

 The RTEMS FTPD is a complete file transfer protocol (FTP) daemon which can store, retrieve, and manipulate files on the local filesystem.
-In addition, the RTEMS FTPD provides “hooks” which are actions performed on received data.
+In addition, the RTEMS FTPD provides "hooks" which are actions performed on received data.
 Hooks are useful in situations where a destination file is not necessarily appropriate or in cases when a formal device driver has not yet